 Dermaplaning is not a new facial treatment and has been around since the 1970s.
 Initially used as a way to treat acne, dermaplaning is now used as a cosmetic facial procedure.

 With the closures of spas and salons due to Covid 19, there has definitely been an increase in interest for at home dermaplaning devices and other skincare tools and devices for a DIY facial at home.

-Just like most beauty and facial treatments, dermaplaning treatments started in dermatologists’ offices and medical spas, but now, with the help of an affordable array of skin care tools and beauty devices, you can achieve professional results doing facials at home.
+Just like most beauty and facial treatments, dermaplaning treatments started in dermatologists’ offices and medical spas, but now, with the help of an array of super useful and super affordable beauty tools and skincare devices, you can achieve professional results doing facials at home.